Hediana Julimarbela: Career

 In 2018, Julimarbela lost in the semi-finals of the Hyderabad Open partnering with Renaldi Samosir.

 In 2019, Julimarbela won the mixed doubles title at the Indonesia International partnering with Zachariah Josiahno Sumanti.

-In 2021, Julimarbela and Sumanti lost in the semi-finals of the Orléans Masters.
+In 2021, Julimarbela and Sumanti reached the semi-finals in the Orléans Masters.

-In 2022, Julimarbela and Sumanti won their second title in the 2022 Italian International.
+In 2022, Julimarbela and Sumanti won their second title in the Italian International.
 They made their debut in the BWF World Championships, but lost in the second round from 15th seeds Robin Tabeling and Selena Piek from the Netherlands.
-In September, they lost in semifinal of 2022 Vietnam Open from fellow Indonesian pair Dejan Ferdinansyah and Gloria Emanuelle Widjaja.
+In September, they finished as the semi-finalists in the Vietnam Open, stopped by fellow Indonesian pair Dejan Ferdinansyah and Gloria Emanuelle Widjaja.
 In October, they lost in first round of 2022 Denmark Open from the to top seeds Dechapol Puavaranukroh and Sapsiree Taerattanachai.

 2023

 In January, Julimarbela and Sumanti started their season by losing in the first round of the Malaysia Open from the 2021 All England Open runner-up Yuki Kaneko and Misaki Matsutomo of Japan.
 In the following week, they lost again in the first round of the India Open from Danish pair Mathias Christiansen and Alexandra Bøje.
 They competed at the home tournament, Indonesia Masters, but had to lose in the first round from English pair Gregory Mairs and Jenny Moore.
 In the next tournament, they lost in the quarter-finals of the Thailand Masters from Korean pair Kim Won-ho and Jeong Na-eun.

+In March, Julimarbela and Sumanti competed in the All England Open but had to lose in the second round from Dutch pair Robin Tabeling and Selena Piek.
+In the next tour, they lost in the first round of Swiss Open from junior Chinese Taipei pair Chiu Hsiang-chieh and Lin Xiao-min who came from qualification.
+In the next tour, they competed in the Spain Masters, but had to lose in the first round from 8th seed Danish pair Mathias Christiansen and Alexandra Bøje.

+In April, Julimarbela and Sumanti competed at the Orléans Masters in France, but had to lose in the first round from English pair Gregory Mairs and Jenny Moore.

+In May, Julimarbela joining the women's team that won silver medal at the 2023 Cambodia SEA Games.
+In the individual event, she and her partner, Sumanti, had to lose in the first round from Thai pair Pakkapon Teeraratsakul and Phataimas Muenwong.
+Julimarbela and Sumanti continued with unsatisfactory results, where they lost in the first rounds of second Asian Tour in the tournament Malaysia Masters, and Thailand Open.

+In June, Julimarbela and Sumanti competed at the home tournament, Indonesia Open, but lost in the first round from 3rd seed Thai player Dechapol Puavaranukroh and Sapsiree Taerattanachai.

+In September, Julimarbela and Sumanti as the 1st seed lost at the first round of Indonesia Masters Super 100 I from Thai pair Pakkapon Teeraratsakul and Phataimas Muenwong.